 The Manitoba Development Corporation (MDC) administers programs, provides loans, guarantees and investments under the Manitoba Development Corporation Act.
 The objectives of MDC are to provide financial services and financial instruments on behalf of the Province of Manitoba to assist with economic development initiatives.
 There are two active divisions administered by MDC: Business Support, and the Business Investor Stream of the Provincial Nominee Program (PNP).
-The MDC activities under the Manitoba Trade and Investment (MTI) division are currently on hold to ensure alignment with the Economic Growth Action Plan.
+The MDC activities under the Manitoba Trade and Investment (MTI) division will be revisited once the new provincial Economic Development Agency is established.